daniel-ringis/SigProc-Website/_members/akash-pooransingh.md

 ---

-DJ is populating this site and will be dealing with his own bio later.
+Akash tends to not write bios, so there will not be one.